5 Ways To Fund Your Overseas Property Buy

 - Interest rates will normally be floating rather than fixed.

 - Some lenders require life insurance to guarantee your loan.
-This can limit the term of your loan if you’re older, since many insurance companies will only insure you through age 75.
-Therefore the best a 60 year old could expect might be a 15-year loan where insurance is required.
+This can limit the term of your loan if you’re older, as many insurance companies will only insure you through age 75.
+So, the best a 60-year-old could expect might be a 15-year loan where insurance is required.

 Bank financing for expats falls into two general categories: financing for residents (in the country where the bank operates) or for non-residents.

 Non-resident bank financing is much harder to find but not impossible.
-Mexico, Panama, Dominican Republic, Portugal, France, and New Zealand are among the countries where non-residents can get financing.
+Mexico, Panama, Dominican Republic, Portugal, France, and Italy are among the countries where non-residents can get financing.

 One is that the interest rate you pay for a HELOC will be lower than you’ll get in most foreign countries.
-I saw a HELOC offered by U.S. Bank this morning at 1.9% for an intro period, followed by a fixed 4.24% rate for the life of the loan.
+Bank of America, for example, is currently offering a rate of 2.49% for an intro period, followed by a fixed 4.7% rate for the life of the loan.

 Also—from the perspective of the overseas seller—the HELOC makes you a cash buyer.
 So you can take advantage of any cash discounts offered and be in a better position for negotiation.